Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 K(\text{output} | \text{topic}) \leq K(\text{source} | \text{topic}) \tag{Proxy}
 $$

-When this inequality is violated, information was created—the output contains more structure than was learned or provided.
+When this inequality is violated, information was created; the output contains more structure than was learned or provided.
 This excess necessarily came from the form prior and is definitionally hallucinated.

 **Prediction 8 (Excess Information Source).**
 The "extra" information in hallucinations correlates with high-frequency patterns in the training corpus (form prior), not with topic-specific facts: